 In conclusion, both wavelet methods converge to the same result: the piecewise bilinear wavelets converge faster and require a lower PL to attain a given accuracy, both for the overall solvation energy and the polarizability.
-The traditional collocation method is able to achieve a reasonable accuracy with fewer points.
-However, the limit of large refinement is slightly different than the wavelet one, indicating a limitation of the collocation method.
-One possible explanation for such a discrepancy could be the
+The traditional collocation method

-Figure 10 Convergence of U{ee} with respect to the number of molecular electrostatic potential (MEP) evaluation points on the cavity surface.
-The values reported are in Hartree and refer to benzene.
+Fig. 11 Convergence of U{pol} with respect to the number of molecular electrostatic potential (MEP) evaluation points on the cavity surface.
+The values reported are in kcal mol-1 and refer to benzene.
 The Gaussian basis 6-31G was used.
 The upper axis reports the average area for the collocation tesselation, while the lower axis refers to the patch level in the wavelet Galerkin discretization.
 The annotation report the number of MEP evaluation points.
 The compression parameter triplet was set to a = 2.5, d' = 2.0, b = 0.01 for the piecewise constant wavelets and to a = 2.5, d' = 3.0, b = 0.01 for piecewise bilinear wavelets.
 The limit value is extrapolated from the results obtained from the piecewise bilinear wavelet Galerkin scheme.